 The Department of English is located in Tawes Hall, at 7751 Alumni Drive, University of Maryland, College Park, MD, 20742.
 Classrooms are located on all floors, while graduate student offices are located on the second floor and faculty offices are on the second and third.
-The Academic Writing Program (AWP, 1116) and Professional Writing Program (PWP, 1220) are located on the first floor, while the Main English Office (MEO, 2119), Business Office (2219E and 2219F), CLCS (2120), and GSO are located on the second floor...
-Rooms on the ground floor are numbered 0100 through 0400; rooms on the second floor are numbered from 1100 through 1400; rooms on the second floor are numbered from 3100 through 3400; and rooms on the fourth floor are numbered from 4100.
+The Academic Writing Program (AWP, 1116) and Professional Writing Program (PWP, 1220) are located on the first floor, while the Main English Office (MEO, 2119), Business Office (2219E and 2219F), CLCS (2120), and GSO are located on the second floor.
+Rooms on the ground floor are numbered 0100 through 0400; rooms on the second floor are numbered from 1100 through 1400; rooms on the second floor are numbered from 2100 through 2400; rooms on the third floor are numbered from 3100 through 3400; and rooms on the fourth floor are numbered from 4100.
 Signs are posted on each floor to assist with navigation, but if you can't find the room you're looking for, don't hesitate to ask in the MEO.
 Floorplans for all campus buildings can be accessed with your UID through the Facilities Management website.